-Specific etiology of this syndrome is unknown, and there is no single diagnostic test.
+The specific etiology of this syndrome is unknown, and there is no single diagnostic test.
 Adequate diagnosis requires the use not only of medical but of special psychological, educational, and social resources.
 Learning may or may not be impaired.
-The diagnosis must be based upon a complete history and evaluation of the child and not solely on the presence of the required number of DSM-IV-TR® characteristics.
+The diagnosis must be based upon a complete history and evaluation of the patient and not solely on the presence of the required number of DSM-IV-TR® characteristics.

 DOSAGE AND ADMINISTRATION

 It is recommended that Daytrana be applied to the hip area 2 hours before an effect is needed and should be removed 9 hours after application.
 Dosage should be titrated to effect.
 The recommended dose titration schedule is shown in the table below.
 Dose titration, final dosage, and wear time should be individualized according to the needs and response of the patient.

 Table 1 Daytrana -Recommended Titration Schedule (Patients New to Methylphenidate)

 |Nominal Delivered Dose* (mg/9 hours)||10 mg||15 mg||20 mg||30 mg|

 |*Nominal in vivo delivery rate in children and adolescents when applied to the hip, based on a 9-hour wear period.|